-As recommended in the Roadmap and adopted in the Order, the settlement period for the ISC will be monthly.
-The monthly ISC payment will be calculated as the difference between the Strike Price and the sum of the monthly Reference Energy Arbitrage Price and the monthly Reference Capacity Price.
-This difference is then multiplied by the number of Index Storage Credits created, which consists of the energy storage project capacity multiplied by duration and days operational during the month.
+As recommended in the Roadmap and adopted in the 2024 Energy Storage Order, the settlement period for the ISC will be monthly.
+The Monthly ISC Payment will be calculated starting with the difference between the Strike Price and the sum of the monthly Reference Energy Arbitrage Price and the monthly Reference Capacity Price.
+This difference will then be multiplied by the number of Index Storage Credits created in that month.
+Below is an indicative settlement formula, with the final formula to be published in each RFP.